-If this Form is a post-effective amendment filed pursuant to Rule 462(d) under the Securities Act, check the following box and list the Securities Act registration number of the earlier effective registration statement for the same offering.
+If this Form is a post-effective amendment filed pursuant to Rule 462(d) under the Securities Act, check the following box and list the Securities Act registration number of the earlier effective registration statement for the same offering. \Box

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act:

-Large accelerated filer □

-Non-accelerated filer □ (Do not check if a smaller reporting company)

-Accelerated filer

-Smaller reporting company \square

-Emerging growth company \square

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 7(a)(2)(B) of the Securities Act.

-CALCULATION OF REGISTRATION FEE

-Title of Securities being Registered Proposed Maximum Aggregate Offering Price (1) (2) Amount of Registration Fee (3) Shares of common stock, \$0.0001 par value per share \$12,500,000 \$1,556.25 Series A Warrants to purchase shares of common stock (4) Shares of common stock issuable upon exercise of the Series A Warrants \$9,375,000 \$1,167.19 Series B Warrants to purchase shares of common stock (4) Shares of common stock issuable upon exercise of the Series B Warrants \$3,125,000 \$389.07 Total \$25,000,000 \$3,112.51

-(1) Estimated solely for the purpose of calculating the amount of the registration fee in accordance with Rule 457(o) under the Securities Act.

-(2) Pursuant to Rule 416, the securities being registered hereunder include such indeterminate number of additional securities as may be issuable to prevent dilution resulting from stock splits, stock dividends or similar transactions.

-(3) \$1,245 of which was previously paid.

-(4) No fee is required pursuant to Rule 457(i) under the Securities Act of 1933, as amended.

-The Registrant hereby amends this registration statement on such date or dates as may be necessary to delay its effective date until the Registrant shall file a further amendment that specifically states that this registration statement shall thereafter become effective in accordance with Section 8(a) of the Securities Act of 1933, as amended, or until the registration statement shall become effective on such date as the Securities and Exchange Commission, acting pursuant to said Section 8(a), may determine.
+Larg ge accelerated filer \square erated filer Accelerated filer Non a-accelerated filer □ (Do not check if a smaller reporting company) Smaller report ting company \boxtimes Emerging gro wth company X new If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended or revised financial accounting standards provided pursuant to Section 7(a)(2)(B) of the Securities Act. ⊠ d transition period for co omplying with a ay CALCULATION OF REGISTRATION FEE Title of Securities being Registered Proposed Maximum Aggregate Offering Price (1) (2) Amount of Registration Fe res of common stock, \$0.0001 par value per share \$15,000,000 \$1,867.50 rants to purchase shares of common stock (4) res of common stock issuable upon exercise of the Warrants \$15,000,000 \$1,867.50 res of Series A convertible preferred stock, \$0.0001 par value per share \$0 (5) \$0.00 res of common stock underlying shares of Series A convertible preferred stock, \$0.0001 par value per nare (4) \$0 \$0.00 Tota ıl \$30,000,000 \$3,735.00 (1) (2) (3) (4) (5) Pursuant to Rule 416, the securities being registered hereunder include such indeterminate number of addition resulting from stock splits, stock dividends or similar transactions. \$3,112.51 of which was previously paid.
+No fee is required pursuant to Rule 457(i) under the Securities Act of 1933, as amended.
+The proposed maximum aggregate offering price of the common stock proposed to be sold in the offering valued on the offering price of any Series A Convertible Preferred Stock offered and sold in the offering, and nich was previously paid. ed pursuant to Rule 457(i) under the Securities Act of 1933, as amended. naximum aggregate offering price of the common stock proposed to be sold in the offering will be reduced on a dollar-for-dollar basis fering price of any Series A Convertible Preferred Stock offered and sold in the offering, and, as such, the proposed maximum aggregate f the common stock and Series A Convertible Preferred Stock (including the common stock issuable upon exercise of the Series A Sect The Registrant hereby amends this registration statement on such date or dates as may be necessary istrant shall file a further amendment that specifically states that this registration statement shall there tion 8(a) of the Securities Act of 1933, as amended, or until the registration statement shall become effect hange Commission, acting pursuant to said Section 8(a), may determine. after become effective in accordance